dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 This is a post on using the javaScript library known as three.js that can be used to create and work with 3d objects in a client side JavaScript environment.
 This is not a [getting started post on three js](/2018/04/04/threejs-getting-started/) by itself as well as how to use the many various constructors functions in threejs, as well as [what a constructor function is to begin with](/2019/02/27/js-javascript-constructor/).
 So then I assume that you have at least some background with the basics when it comes to using three js, as well as javaScript programing in general.
 If not you might have a hard time following the content of this post as I am using a lot of features in the source code that you should have at least some understanding of before hand.
 I will not be getting into every little detail that you show know at this point here, but I will be outline some things tht you might want to read up on more before continuing with this post.

+### 1.1 - The source code for these demos and the three module are on github

+The module itself can be found in the [modules group folder](https://github.com/dustinpfister/test_threejs/tree/master/views/js/modules_group/tree/0.0.0) of my test threejs repository, while the demos that make use of it can be found in the [for post folder](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-tree) for this blog post.

-### 1.1 - Read up on THREE.Group, THREE.Mesh, and the Object3d base class in general
+### 1.2 - Read up on THREE.Group, THREE.Mesh, and the Object3d base class in general

 This model of a tree is a collection of Mesh Objects that are part of a Group that are in turn a part of another Group.
 There is reading up more on the Mesh class, and also the Group class, but it might be best to read up more on the [Object3d class in general](/2018/04/23/threejs-object3d/).
 The Object3d class is a base class of Mesh objects, Groups, Cameras, and even a whole Scene object.
 So my learning everything there is to know about the Object3d class it is then possible to apply that to all kinds of other objects in three.js.

-### 1.2 - Do not just stop with this example when it comes to making trees
+### 1.3 - Do not just stop with this example when it comes to making trees

 There are a lot of ways of going about making tree models even when it comes to the crude informal style that I like to make them with.
 This is an example where I am making a whole bunch of mesh objects using the cone geometry, but another nice way to just quickly make something that looks a little like a three is to just place a sphere on top of a box or cylinder geometry and calling it a day.
 In fact I [have another tree model worked out](/2021/05/19/threejs-examples-tree-sphere/) that is just that simple, and if you ask me it still works when it comes to a crude low Polly art style.

-### 1.3 - Be sure to check the version number you are using
+### 1.4 - Be sure to check the version number you are using

 When I first wrote this post and the source code of the example here I was using revision 106 of threejs, and the last time I tested things out and did a little editing of this post I was using revision 127 of threejs.
 Code breaking changes are made to threejs all the time so be mindful of what version you are using when working with threejs code example on the open web.